CIS Leadership Team

 Ms. Marian has won many awards and recognitions:

-Washington Post Distinguished Leadership Award, Agnes Meyer Educator of the Year Award, the Blue Ribbon for School of Excellence as Principal of Kettering Middle School, Maryland Principal of the Year, just to name a few.
+Washington Post Distinguished Leadership Award, Agnes Meyer Educator of the Year Award, the Blue Ribbon for School of Excellence as Principal of Kettering Middle School, and Maryland Principal of the Year, just to name a few.

 Director, CIS North Scott